Successfully exporting to China. Overcoming cultural differences.

 If you want to export products to China, thorough preparation is key.
 A lack of preparation may cause you to be tripped up by cultural differences or regulatory barriers.
 Find out why China is becoming the number one export destination for Swiss SMEs, and how to protect yourself against counterfeits.

-Urs Buchmann, who works for Credit Suisse in China, regards the Chinese market as by far the most important for Swiss SMEs: "The Chinese economy is growing more dynamically and more rapidly than any other economy in the world.
-If it continues on its current course, it is likely to overtake the US as the world's largest economy."
-An additional factor is the increasing willingness of the People's Republic to open itself up to the global community.
+Urs Buchmann, who works for Credit Suisse in China, even sees the Chinese market as by far the most important for Swiss SMEs: "It is the fastest growing and most dynamic economy in the world.
+If the current trend continues, it will soon overtake the US as the world's largest economy."
+On top of that, the People's Republic is gradually opening itself further to the global community.

 China is a tough nut for exporters to crack